JMcordobamendez/MPC_Learning_Tool/README.md

   ```bash
 pip install matplotlib
  ```
- 5. Once all the python modules are installed download the files of the repository or clone it.
+ 5. Once all the python modules are installed, download the files of the repository or clone it.
  6. Type in the terminal "cd C:\path_till_the_directory\MPC_Learning_Tool".

  **Linux:**